Rover K-series engine: Design history

 The K series was introduced in 1988 by Rover Group as a powerplant for the Rover 200 car.
 It was the second volume-production implementation of the low-pressure sand-casting (or LPS) technique in a new plant sited between East Works and Cofton Hackett.
 (The first volume application of the LPS process had been for the M-16 cylinder head, produced in South Works, adjacent to the former forge).
 The LPS process pumped liquid aluminium into a chemically-bonded sand mould from below.
 This reduced oxide inclusions and gave a casting yield of around 90%, compared with 60% for more conventional gravity casting processes.
 The process avoided many of the inherent problems of casting aluminium components and consequently permitted lower casting wall thickness and higher strength-to-weight ratios.
 However, the process required the use of heat-treated LM25 material which gave the engines a reputation for being fragile.
 An engine overheat would often result in the material becoming annealed and rendering the components scrap.
 The layout of the engine bay on some Rover cars fitted with K-series engines – particularly the MGF with its mid-engined layout – means that a commonly-occurring coolant leak under the inlet manifold can go undetected until severe damage has been done to the head.
 The aluminium engine blocks were fitted with spun-cast iron cylinder liners that were initially manufactured by GKN's Sheepbridge Stokes of Chesterfield, but these were replaced by liners made by Goetze.
 Unfortunately a large number of aftermarket engines, the so-called "VHPDs", were built with the old substandard GKN liners by Minister, Lotus and PTP well after the introduction of the Goetze liners to production in 2000.

 The engine was introduced initially in 1.1-litre single overhead cam and 1.4-litre dual overhead cam versions.
 Because Honda stopped providing Rover with engines after the end of their relationship, but well before the BMW takeover, an enlargement of the K Series design to 1.6 and 1.8 litres was carried out.
 This was done by using larger diameter cylinder liners and also increasing the stroke.
 The change required a block redesign with the removal of the cylinder block's top deck and a change from "wet" liners to "damp" liners.
 The plastic throttle body fitted to the engine until 2001 was manufactured by the SU Carburettor company.
 They also included aluminium and larger sized bodies.

 The four-cylinder engines were held together as a sandwich of components by long through-bolts which held the engine under compression, though this construction is not unknown, and was used in early lightweight fighter engines from the First World War.
-It had also been used in motorcycle engines and Triumph Car's "Sabrina" race engine.
+It had also been used in motorcycle engines and Triumph's "Sabrina" Le Mans race engine.